ryscheng/www.raymondcheng.net/README.md

 All these free services finally made it accessible for someone like me to play with static site generation in continuous delivery.

+## Docusaurus (circa 2023)

+It's 2023.
+Why am I still using Ruby-based anything (Jekyll)?
+React is the clear winner for front-ends, it's time to move to a React-based framework.
+Docusaurus seems to do a really good job with good defaults.